ryanpf/linux_rocksmith/guides/setup/deb-pipewire.md

 <details><summary> How to check if this worked correctly</summary>

+For the packages, you can do `apt list --installed package-name` (You can do multiple packages at once) Should output the names and versions without errors.
 >
 > For the groups, run `groups`.
 This will give you a list, which should contain "audio" and "realtime".
 </details>